Kybrnts/ProBashProgramming/Readme.md

 execution to take place.
 Moreover script's positional parameters are to be passed to it using "$@" or "$*" if needed.
 But although Bash's functions support helped with the procedural approach, the variable scope constraints imposed by the "local" built-in allows for better modularity.
-In addition, it is easy to create functions capable of writing values to variables in the calling environment by simulating a passed-by-reference argument mechanism, as it will be shown later (As of bash-4.1 or later, this is natively supported with "declare -n").
+In addition, it is easy to create functions capable of writing values to variables in the calling environment by simulating a passed-by-reference argument mechanism, as it will be shown (As of bash-4.1 or later, this is natively supported with "declare -n").
 Finally we are also allowed to create non-executable files containing only bash declaration statements, and later include that code in any bash script by using the "source" built-in.
 This allows code reusability through library files.